crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 If `ResourceClassName` is not provided, the `AbstractInstance` may use a `default` `ResourceClass` if one is defined.

-In the end, the `AbstractResource` is bound to a newly created `ResourceInstance`
+In the end, the `AbstractInstance` is bound to a newly created `ResourceInstance`

 **Note** it is also expected that the `AbstractInstance` may be left in `Unbound` state, because it neither found any matching instances nor was able to dynamically provision any new instances.